stevemchenry/CourseProject/README.md

 The project evaluation discussion is available in the root of the repository as `EVALUATION.md`.

 ### Presentation
-The project presentation of the project is available at: [https://youtu.be/cRbrEsOnaiI](https://youtu.be/cRbrEsOnaiI)
+The project presentation is available at: [https://youtu.be/cRbrEsOnaiI](https://youtu.be/cRbrEsOnaiI)